 For In-Network coverage, you must be hospitalized in an In-Network hospital.
-If you are hospitalized at an Out-of-Network hospital, you must notify HPHC by calling 1-800-708-4414 for medical services.
-For all mental health and substance use disorder treatment please call 1-888-777-4742.
+If you are hospitalized at an Out-of-Network hospital, you must notify HPHC by calling 1-800-708-4414 for medical, mental health, and substance use disorder services.
 Please see section I.G.
 PRIOR APPROVAL for more information.